 Future Forward: The Rise and Fall of a Thai Political Party

-Thai politics have been intensely polarized since demonstrations against the government of then prime minister Thaksin Shinawatra began in 2005.
-Conservatives aligned with the military and monarchy are pitted against critics of the establishment supporting a more open political order.
-In the election of 24 March 2019, this pattern was broken by the emergence of Future Forward, an upstart political party led by 40-year-old autoparts tycoon Thanathorn Juangroongruangkit.
+The most surprising feature of the March 2019 Thai election was the emergence of Future Forward, an upstart political party led by 40-year-old autoparts tycoon Thanathorn Juangroongruangkit.
 Although only founded a year before, and with minimal local roots, the party won 81 seats and became the third largest party in parliament.
-Future Forward was a rare attempt to break the flawed mold of Thai politics.
+Future Forward was a rare attempt to break the flawed mould of traditional Thai politics.

 A year later, Future Forward was dissolved and its leaders banned from politics.
 Thanathorn and his colleagues represented an existential threat to the Thai establishment – at least in the imaginations of the elite.
 Their ability to capture the zeitgeist and tap into the aspirations of digital natives and millennials feeling little loyalty to entrenched notions of Thai identity posed an immense challenge to the powers-that-be.
 Despite the demise of Future Forward itself, the party’s success drove a significant shift in Thai politics, as seen in the remarkable rise of the youth-led protest movement over recent months.

 “Future Forward: The Rise and Fall of a Thai Political Party” is a book deeply grounded in the latest academic work on Thai politics but written with the general reader in mind.
 At this launch event, co-authors Duncan McCargo, a leading Thai studies scholar, and Anyarat Chattharakul, an expert on Thai electoral politics, will discuss their research via Skype from Europe.